 Elective courses will be online, and in-program RN-BSN students will have priority registration for these courses.
 These electives will also be made available to pre-program, non-matriculated RN-BSN students who are interested in taking electives ahead of their scheduled program start date as space allows.
 DTA/MRP graduates will need 15 credits of elective courses to complete their RN-BSN coursework.
-Non-DTA/MRP graduates will need between 15 to 30 credits of elective courses will be available each academic quarter.
+Non-DTA/MRP graduates will need between 15 to 30 credits of elective coursework, depending on their transferrable courses and prior coursework.
+At least two elective courses will be available each academic quarter.
 See Table 1.7 for the list of BTC RN-BSN elective courses.